6 Best Veggies for Weight Loss

 If you typically eat your potatoes warm out of the oven, you’re missing out on the spud’s fat-fighting superpowers.
 When you throw potatoes in the refrigerator and eat them cold, their digestible starches turn into resistant starches through a process called retrogradation.
 As the name implies, resistant starch, well, resists digestion, which promotes fat oxidation and reduces abdominal fat.
 Since eating cold baked potatoes doesn’t sound too appetizing, why not use the cooled spuds to make a potato salad instead?
 Here’s how: Bake red potatoes in the oven until they’re cooked through and allow them to fully cool.
 Then, cut them into small slices and dress them with Dijon mustard, fresh pepper, chopped green onions (more on this veggie next), dill and plain Greek yogurt.
 Mix everything together and put in the refrigerator to cool before consuming.

-Onions are rich in quercetin, a flavonoid that increase blood flow and activates a protein in the body that helps regulate glucose levels, torches stored fat and keeps new fat cells from forming.
+Onions are rich in quercetin, a flavonoid that increases blood flow and activates a protein in the body that helps regulate glucose levels, torches stored fat and keeps new fat cells from forming.
 Not to mention, onions are basically the unsung hero of cardiovascular health—an important area of wellness for everyone, but especially those who hit the gym hard to accelerate their weight-loss efforts.
 The culinary staple can help lower cholesterol, ward off hardening of the arteries and help maintain healthy blood-pressure levels.
 The best part?
 Onions are super low-cal and easy to throw into just about anything, from soups, homemade burgers, sandwiches and tacos to pastas, salads, veggie sides, rice and omelets.